 Grief is one of those emotions, the kind that swells like an ocean around you.
 There was nothing I could do to abate the feelings that came from losing Savannah.
 I’ll never hear her amazing laugh again; I’ll never be able to reach out to her again; I will never be able to visit her in Chicago and celebrate our recoveries over doughnuts.
-There’s no way to soften these thoughts, these blows.
-But, I learned that I did not have to drown in the grief either.
+There’s no way to soften these blows.

-Now, my grief feels more like an eternal candle– bright, flickering, always there– emitting a comforting warmth from the right distance.
+Now my grief feels like a candle– bright, flickering, emitting a comforting warmth.
 My grief is a reminder that Savannah existed, that I miss her, and that she mattered to me and many others.

 When you lose someone, if you’re drawn towards ED coping mechanisms, it’s okay.
 Eating disorders feed on difficult emotions like grief and pain.
 Use every tool in your recovery toolbox to help yourself cope in a healthy way.